NOI to Value: How to Value Commercial Property Using Net Operating Income

 - Market cap rate: 6.25% (grocery-anchored, Sun Belt)

-Net-of-cost improvement value is high because the property already runs clean — only minor corrections needed.
+Net-of-cost improvement value is high because the property already runs clean.
+Only minor corrections are needed.

 Scenario 2: Value-Add Multi-Tenant Strip (Wide Cap, Recovery Gap)